Skip to main content

 Our tips for your visit

 Most conveniently, you can reach the museum by public transport.
 From Alexanderplatz it is still about 800 metres on foot.
 Somewhat closer is Klosterstraße, served by the U-Bahn line U2.
-Or you can take bus lines M48 or 248 to Berliner Rathaus.
-Entrance to the Museum is free, though voluntary donations are collected.
+Alternatively, you can also use the Sightseeing Line U5.
 A one-hour guided tour of the house is available upon request.
 With the Berlin Museum Pass you get free admission to all national museums in Berlin, including Museum Island and the Jewish Museum.

 Opening hours (additional information)